-Ever felt Safari running slow in iOS 10?
-Apple released the iOS 10 publicly available in September 2016.
+Ever felt Safari running slow in iOS 12?
+Apple released the iOS 12 publicly in September 2018.
 Many of Apple’s stock apps have received a complete overhaul, including Safari.
-Of late, we have been hearing users complaining of Safari slowing down in iOS 10.
+Of late, we have been hearing users complaining of Safari slowing down in iOS 12.

-With changes to Notes, Mail, Phone, Photos, Camera, Maps, Music, News, Calendar and many more, iOS 10 includes dozens of new features and improvements.
-With several features like interactive notifications, elegant Messages, Split-View in Safari and more, iOS 10 stands apart from the rest.
-New Safari features include side-by-side Tabs for iPad, inline video support, Apple Pay in mobile version Safari, deleting individual website data and more.
-Although iOS 10 is pretty much stable now, Safari running slow could be one of the many issues you are facing on iOS 10.
+With changes to Notes, Mail, Phone, Photos, Camera, Maps, Music, News, Calendar and many more, iOS 12 includes dozens of new features and improvements.
+Although iOS 12 is pretty much stable now, Safari running slow could be one of the many issues you are facing.
 In this post, we will take a look at how to speed up Safari.

 How to Fix Slow Safari